helloworld1008/PingSweeper/README.md

 # PingSweeper - ICMP ping scanner tool

 As the name suggests, PingSweeper is a multi-threaded python-based tool that sends ICMP ping packets to specific IP addresses to check liveliness of hosts
+The advantage of using multithreading is that a separate thread is created for pinging each host.
+So the program does not have to wait for a response from a particular host before moving on to the next IP address.

 ## How to use